brunorijsman/dske-python/README.md

 [Quantum Key Distribution (QKD)](https://en.wikipedia.org/wiki/Quantum_key_distribution) which are the two prevalent quantum-safe key exchange methods.

-Most people are less familiar with Distribute Symmetric Key Establishment (DSKE) which is a completely different approach for quantum-safe key exchange.
+Most people are less familiar with Distributed Symmetric Key Establishment (DSKE) which is a completely different approach for quantum-safe key exchange.

 The DSKE approach is described in IETF Internet Draft